 It is little wonder that there is so much confusion about the world we live in now.
 War, austerity, and inequality were just what the ruling class ordered.
 They needed a war against humanity and they have been waging it for the last 20 years.
 If there are going to be shared memories about post-9/11 life, that harsh truth must be among them.

 Margaret Kimberley’s Freedom Rider column appears weekly at Black Agenda Report and is widely reprinted elsewhere.
 She is the author of Prejudential: Black America and the Presidents.
-Her work can also be found at patreon.com/margaretkimberley and on Twitter @freedomrideblog.
-Ms. Kimberley can be reached via e-mail at Margaret.Kimberley(at)BlackAgendaReport.com.
+You can support her work at patreon.com/margaretkimberley and and also find it on Twitter and Telegram.
+Kimberley can be reached via e-mail at Margaret.Kimberley@BlackAgendaReport.com.